-Those suppliers are small, non-strategic suppliers and were originally not in scope for an EcoVadis assessment.
+Those suppliers are small, non-strategic suppliers and were originally not in scope for an assessment by EcoVadis, a specialist assessor of sustainability in global supply chains.
 As they have been identified as suppliers in the high-risk category/country pair, we have invited those suppliers to take part in the EcoVadis assessment in order for the Atos Group to gain insight to their CSR programs.

-Also, to cover the basics, these vendors were subject to the Group Compliance world-check tool for additional checks on a wider scope, including criminal offences, but no findings resulted from this check.
+Also, to cover the basics, these vendors were subject to the Group Compliance Catalyst tool for additional checks on a wider scope, including criminal offences, but no findings resulted from this check.